maxhxu/lecture-notes/README.md

 # lecture-notes

 Lecture notes for my UofT classes.
 No warranty whatsoever, use at your own risk!
-If something is wrong contact me at [my github name] -at- utoronto -dot- ca, or on Discord if you know what my username on there is (not publicly posting here).
+If something is wrong contact me at [my github name] -at- utoronto -dot- ca, or on Discord (not publicly posting here).
 Feel free to say hi!

 ## Current Classes
 - MAT237